These Musicians Are Angry, Organized, And Coming For Spotify

 Spotify Teardown, a wonky MIT Press publication co-written by a group of researchers working in Sweden, echoes that sentiment: Spotify’s content is “rendered intelligible through references to neoliberal and capitalist values of individualism, self-fashioning, and self-responsibility.”
 Through its playlists, “happiness and an entrepreneurial ethos were promoted as the taken-for-granted ideals toward which users should strive.”

 All of which gets to the same central point: Increasingly, Spotify users are not really listening to music.
-They're listening to Spotify. when we use Spotify, we’re not really listening to music.
-We’re listening to Spotify.
+They're listening to Spotify.

 Generally, Spotify is not perceived as another socially corrosive tech platform.
 In part, that’s because Spotify isn’t nearly as large or all-encompassing as Facebook or Google.
 But it's also because Spotify has invested a lot of time and money—most notably, through the annual Wrapped campaign—in presenting itself as a happy-go-lucky, genuinely-good-for-everyone entity.